peijli/peijli.github.io/_pages/cv.md

 {% include base_path %}

-For a more detailed listing of my academic experiences and qualifications, please [download PDF version of CV here](http://www-personal.umich.edu/~peijli/files/CV.pdf)
+For a more detailed listing of my academic experiences and qualifications, please [download PDF version of the CV here](http://www-personal.umich.edu/~peijli/files/CV.pdf)

 ## Education

-### B.S.E. in Computer Science, University of Michigan, Ann Arbor, 2024 (expected)
+### B.S.E. in Computer Science, University of Michigan, May 2024 (expected)

 - Minor in Civil Engineering
 - Enrolled in the College of Engineering Honors Program